Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 ## Viewing our logging in Console.app

 After you have successfully installed it, open `Console.app` and click "Start Streaming".
 You will see a **lot** of messages.
-In the search filter field in the upper right, enter `com.politepix.offcutscam` (but with your organization ID) so we can just look for messages about or from our extension and app.
+In the search filter field in the upper right, enter `com.politepix.offcutscam` (but with your organization ID) so we can look for messages about or from our extension and app.
 There is a dropdown next to the search, and let's set it to `subsystem`, so we are only receiving output from our logger.

 Now that we have quieted things down, we will go to `Console.app->Action->View Debug Messages` and check that so we can see our debug-level logging.
 You will probably want to turn this off after you're done debugging your extension because it's intolerably noisy if you ever need to look at OS events.